 A typical cartridge shaver lasts anywhere from one to two weeks, tops!
-So only use it day in and day out if you have to so as not to irritate your skin any further.
+So only use it daily if you have to so as not to irritate your skin further.
 As for manual razors, they might be a bit more durable if you sharpen them regularly.

 What you need!

-Electric shavers might indeed give you ingrown hairs, however, the chances are much less than those who use razors.
+Electric shavers might indeed give you ingrown hai.
+However, the chances are much less than for those who use razors.
 Electric shavers are designed to prevent ingrown hairs from happening by using exfoliation.

 There are electric shavers that are designed specifically for men with ingrown hair.
-So if you think you will get ingrown hair from using electric shavers, do your research first before purchasing one.
+So if you think you will get ingrown hair from electric shavers, research before purchasing one.